Markay12/MarkInfo-Projects/typography/index.md

 Hello!
 My name is Mark Ashinhust and I am a student at Arizona State University.
-I am currently in the second semester of my sophomore year studying Computer Systems Engineering and Computational Mathematics.
+I am currently in my junior year studying Computer Systems Engineering and Computational Mathematics.

 I have a strong passion for technology and programming and have always wanted to follow something down this path.
 Now that I have finally made the jump into a secondary education, I am learning all of the subcategories within this career.
 These projects represent my branching into many of these categories and learning what I can do as a computer engineer.
 I have also completed multiple circuits classes which have brought great interest to me as well.